mikeroyal/drone-cli-snap/README.md

 <h1 align="center">
   <img src="https://user-images.githubusercontent.com/45159366/49137662-f7738680-f2a1-11e8-9521-445f955647bf.png">
   <br />
-  Drone
+  Drone CLI
 </h1>

-<p align="center"><b>This is the snap for Drone, a Continuous Delivery platform built on Docker.
+<p align="center"><b>This is the snap for Drone CLI, Command line client for the Drone continuous integration server.
 It works on Ubuntu, Fedora, Debian, and other major Linux
 distributions.</p>

 <!-- Uncomment and modify this when you are provided a build status badge